19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Armor Properties/Shield Property.md

 ## Requirements

-You need at least 1 [Strength](../../Player%20Characters/The%20Ability%20Scores/Strength.md) to benefit from the shield's [Armor Class](../../Player%20Characters/Derived%20Statistics/Armor%20Class.md) bonus.
+In order to wield a *Shield* effectively, you must have a [Strength](../../Player%20Characters/The%20Ability%20Scores/Strength.md) of at least 1.

+If you do not, you get no [Armor Class](../../Player%20Characters/Derived%20Statistics/Armor%20Class.md) bonus from the shield.

 Shields require a free hand to wield.